Skip to main content

 Human History

-The Romanesque monastery of Sant Llorenc del Munt on La Mola summit dates from the 11th century and has been a pilgrimage destination for nearly a millennium.
-Traditional activities included charcoal production, quarrying, and pastoral farming.
+The Romanesque monastery of Sant Llorenç del Munt on La Mola summit has stood since the 11th century and has been a pilgrimage destination for nearly a millennium.
+[1] Traditional activities included charcoal production, quarrying, and pastoral farming.

 Park History

-Designated a Natural Park in 1972, one of the earliest protected areas in Catalonia, recognizing the geological and scenic values of this accessible mountain immediately adjacent to Barcelona's industrial hinterland.
+The area received its first formal landscape protection through a Special Urban Planning Act in 1972, one of the earliest protected natural spaces in Catalonia, recognizing the geological and scenic values of this accessible mountain immediately adjacent to Barcelona's industrial hinterland.
+[1] The Generalitat de Catalunya formally declared it a Natural Park in 1987 and expanded it to its current extent of 13,694 hectares in 1998.

 Major Trails And Attractions